 Center the wellness and resilience of staff.
 Clinic burnout, toxic stress, and attrition is real, especially during the pandemic.
 Ensuring that essential workers are connected and their health a priority allows the staff to have the capacity to assist clients and helps to prevent the re-traumatizing of patients the health center is intending to serve.

 Protect team time.
 Prioritizing a consistent time to check in and investing in staff around ACEs screening, resilience-building training, and other trauma-informed care helps to ensure the long-term sustainability of these efforts.
 In a multi-disciplinary team doing challenging work, it’s essential to schedule in time to connect to work through kinks, offer support, and tackle issues.

 Think beyond Zoom meet-ups.
 Get to know team members beyond the virtual screen and Brady Bunch-like squares.
 Attend community events.
 Visit family advocates in the school.
 Have community team members come to the clinic, meet the staff, talk to providers, and see the space.
 Pay a visit to a mobile clinic or stop by a playgroup.
 These are all potentially informative and powerful ways to make meaningful connections and have an opportunity to understand the strengths and limitations of each setting.

 The Petaluma Health Center is part of the Resilient Beginnings Network, a learning program that promotes trauma- and resilience-informed care so that 100,000 young children and their caregivers in the San Francisco Bay Area have the support they need to be well and thrive.
-The Resilient Beginnings Network is powered by the Center for Health Innovations, an Oakland-based nonprofit that fosters health equity and innovation in the health care safety net, and by Genentech Charitable Giving.
+The Resilient Beginnings Network is powered by the Center for Care Innovations, an Oakland-based nonprofit that fosters health equity and innovation in the health care safety net, and by Genentech Charitable Giving.